 Relationships are complicated.
-Family, friends, partners—the people closest to us can also be the source of our deepest frustrations.
+Family, friends, partners.
+The people closest to us can also be the source of our deepest frustrations.
 But you can't always say what you're feeling.
 You can't risk hurting them.
 You can't start a conflict you're not ready for.
-You can't express thoughts that might change everything.

 So you hold it in.
 You smile when you want to cry.
 You stay quiet when you want to scream.
 You pretend everything is fine when inside, you're drowning in unspoken feelings.

-But holding it in doesn't make it go away.
-It just builds up, creating distance, resentment, and emotional exhaustion.
-Sometimes you just need to vent to someone—even if you can't say it to their face.
+Holding it in doesn't make it go away.
+It just builds up, creating distance, resentment, and exhaustion.
+Sometimes you just need to vent to someone, even if you can't say it to their face.

 There are things you can't say to your partner because you're afraid of how they'll react.
 Things you can't tell your family because you don't want to disappoint them.
 Things you can't share with friends because you're worried they'll judge you or take sides.